xxxbf0222/COMP34812/1st_sol_model_card.md

 <!-- Provide a quick summary of what the model is/does. -->

-This is a classification model that was trained to detect whether
-      a piece of evidence supports or contradicts a given claim.
+This is a classification model based on the ESIM architecture that was trained to detect whether a piece of evidence supports or contradicts a given claim.

 ## Model Details